FINDING YOUR TRUE COLORS

 Never apply latex, water-based paint on an oil finish and vice versa.
 If you’re not sure which type of paint is already on a surface, apply some rubbing alcohol to a dry white cloth and rub it on the surface or wall.
 If the paint softens and transfers to the cloth, it is water-based latex.

 HOW MUCH PAINT TO BUY

 Some types of paint can release small amounts of toxic gas into the air for years after it has been applied.
 Choose paint with low VOC’s - these are often identified with a green seal.
-Ask Painting By Christopher LLC about “green painting” products for your home or business in Whitefish Bay.
+Ask Painting By Christopher LLC about “green painting” products for your home or business in Shorewood.